0i0/nonky-bare/README.md

 - run the install script
 - open a new folder in /public/templates/\<your nonchaky\>
 - make the power house index.html, style.css, script.js
-- creat your design (follow the jquery example)
+- creat your design - follow the examples
 - send me a photo to your design and a link to your repo
 - links to designs will be added on this page